openssl/web/about.md

 ## Anton Arapov
-Joining the OpenSSL team in February 2023, I brought along experience from previous roles in Red Hat and Mavenir.
+Joining the OpenSSL team in February 2023, I brought along experience from previous roles in Red Hat.
 At Red Hat, I had the opportunity to grow from an engineer to an engineering manager, contributing to the Linux Kernel and later leading teams in OpenStack and OpenShift projects.
-My journey then led me to Mavenir, where I applied my skills and knowledge to help align the company's telecom products and services with the realities of a modern cloud environment.
-Now at OpenSSL, I am committed to utilizing my experience to contribute to our shared mission of enhancing digital security through reliable encryption solutions.
+Now at OpenSSL, I am committed to utilising my experience to contribute to our shared mission of enhancing digital security.

 ## Hugo Landau
 I'm a software and infrastructure engineer with a background in networking,